steveathon/cups/README.md

-README - CUPS v1.6b1 - 2012-05-24
+README - CUPS v1.7.2 - 2014-04-10
 ====

 Looking for compile instructions?
 Read the file "INSTALL.txt" instead...

 INTRODUCTION
 ====

-    CUPS is a standards-based, open source printing system developed by Apple Inc. for Mac OS® X and other UNIX®-like operating systems.
+    CUPS is a standards-based, open source printing system developed by Apple Inc. for OS® X and other UNIX®-like operating systems.
 CUPS uses the Internet Printing Protocol ("IPP") and provides System V and Berkeley command-line interfaces, a web interface, and a C API to manage printers and print jobs.
 It supports printing to both local (parallel, serial, USB) and